 Yoga as a Healing Therapy:

 This is a specialized type of yoga and relates to techniques used to restore one's health from a physical or mental injury or condition.
-This enables those who suffer from acute and chronic conditions to still find enjoyment and reap the benefits of yoga all while health their bodies.
-Yoga as a theory is looking to restore function within the human body.
+This enables those who suffer from acute and chronic conditions to still find enjoyment and reap the benefits of yoga all while healing their bodies.
+Yoga as a therapy is looking to restore function within the human body.
 Remember, yoga is a means of healing the body, not a "cure".
 Yoga is not a doctor, please seek medical care when appropriate.
 More than 80% of Americans seek professional help for back pain at some point in their lives and yoga therapy is a tool to promote functionality.
-Other uses for yoga as a therapy are used to improve arthritis, carpal tunnel, anxiety, depression, digestive issues, chronic pain, multiple sclerosis, Parkinson's, and much more.
+Other uses for yoga as therapy are used to improve arthritis, carpal tunnel, anxiety, depression, digestive issues, chronic pain, multiple sclerosis, Parkinson's, and much more.
 This use is meant to bring back the quality of life for those who are dealing with any illness, condition, or disease.
 The history of yoga as a therapy has been around for a long time but recently has taken off as a separate discipline.
-Instructors take extra courses and training to be able to use yoga a therapy.
-This use of yoga is often used in conjunction with other forms of medical care and rehabilitation care.
-As this is a specialization, this type of yoga is often done in a one on one setting due to the fact that the instructor is accommodating to the individual's needs.
-This is a great option for those who wish to be apart of a yoga practice but need more hands-on attention or a more customizable approach.
-Don't forget yoga is for anybody!
+Instructors take extra courses and training to be able to use yoga as therapy.
+This use of yoga is often used in conjunction with other forms of medical and rehabilitation care.
+As this is a specialization, this type of yoga is often done in a one-on-one setting due to the fact that the instructor is accommodating to the individual's needs.
+This is a great option for those who wish to be a part of a yoga practice but need more hands-on attention or a more customizable approach.
+Don't forget yoga is for anybody and any body!

 Yoga as a Lifestyle:

 Yoga as a lifestyle starts to embody more of the traditional aspect of yoga.
-This is taking the physical fitness and turning it up a few notches, from practicing once a week to doing some form of practice on a daily basis as yoga becomes your way of life.
+This is taking the use of physical fitness and turning it up a few notches, from practicing once a week to doing some form of practice on a daily basis, as yoga becomes your way of life.
 But there is more than just movement and meditation.
-Yoga as a lifestyle begins to adapt the wisdom of our ancestors and learning to become more aware of our selves and surroundings.
+Yoga as a lifestyle begins to adapt to the wisdom of our ancestors and learn to become more aware of ourselves and our surroundings.
 Yoga teachings involve many aspects of daily living such as sleep, nourishment, how we interact with others, and how we focus our attention and energy.
-It unities all aspects of our lives which also includes the environment.
+It unites all aspects of our lives which also includes the environment.
 Therefore being kind to ourselves, others, and our environment.
-This brings into the light elements of the traditional 8 limbs of yoga of our moral and ethical selves.
+This brings into light elements of the traditional 8 limbs of yoga, our moral and ethical selves.
 These include non-harming, trustfulness, non-stealing, and non-greedy.
 While other moral practices include sympathy, compassion, integrity, and patience.
-In other words, being able to adjust the modification of the mind, aka yoga Sutra 1.2, how can we take a negative situation and turn it into a positive one.
+In other words, being able to adjust the modification of the mind, aka yoga Sutra 1.2, how can we take a negative situation and turn it into a positive one?

 Yoga as a Spiritual Discipline: